Swathi88-devi/LLM-Reliability-Evaluation-Pipeline-LREP-/README.md

      - batch_results.json
      - evaluation_summary.csv
 The pipeline is modular and runs entirely on embeddings, which makes it easy to integrate with Retrieval-Augmented Generation (RAG) systems or conversational AI platforms.

+**Core Evaluation Logic**

+**1. Relevance Score**
+The response is broken down into individual sentences, each embedded using an SBERT model.
+Every sentence is then compared with all context vectors using cosine similarity.A sentence that closely matches any part of the context will have a high similarity score, which directly influences the relevance evaluation.

+**2. Completeness Score**
+The pipeline pulls out basic keywords from the context documents and checks how many of those show up in the LLM’s response.
+It’s a straightforward way to assess whether the answer addressed the key points from the retrieved information.

+**3. Hallucination Check**
+If a sentence’s similarity score dips below a certain threshold (0.35 by default), it’s flagged as a potential hallucination.
+For each flagged sentence, the pipeline logs: the sentence text its highest similarity score
+This gives a clearer picture of which parts of the response might be unreliable.

+**4. Latency (Optional)**
+If start and end timestamps are available, the pipeline calculates the time it took for the model to respond.
+This can be helpful when comparing different LLMs under similar loads.

+**5. Token and Cost Estimation**
+If token counts aren’t provided, the system estimates them using the tiktoken library or a backup method.
+The cost is calculated with a simple formula: cost_usd = (tokens / 1000) * cost_per_1k_tokens.

 **Design Decisions (Why This Approach)**